Your devices let you type the Apple logo symbol, but it isn’t obvious. This is what the special Apple logo character looks like typed out:

 iPhone and iPad

-There’s no Keyboard Viewer on iPhone, but iOS include a dedicated feature for entering phrases and special symbols, called Text Replacements.
+There’s no Keyboard Viewer on iPhone, but iOS includes a dedicated feature for entering phrases and special symbols, called Text Replacement.
 Also found in macOS, it automatically replaces a word or a phrase with custom text, like turning “(c)” into the copyright symbol.

-You can leverage Text Replacements to type the Apple logo on iOS:
+Here’s how you can use Text Replacement to type the Apple logo on iOS:

 1) Open Settings on your iPhone or iPad.

-7) Tap next to Shortcut and enter a custom snippet to be replaced with the Apple logo.
-I use “appl,” but you may choose another snippet (to avoid triggering the replacement by accident, use a unique letter combination which isn’t a part of any common word or phrase).
+6) Tap next to Shortcut and enter a custom snippet to be replaced with the Apple logo.
+I use “appl,” but you may choose another snippet (to avoid triggering the replacement by accident, use a unique letter combination that isn’t a part of any common word or phrase).

 Your shortcut will automatically expand into the Apple logo symbol as you type.